XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 - XU316 sends 0x03 command to get current input/output mode

-- MCU returns current mode information to XU316
+- MCU returns current mode info to XU316

 - XU316 loads corresponding input/output mode based on returned mode